aslanvaroqua/go-clock-skew/README.md

 # go-clock-view
 ## Description

-This project is collecting tcp timestamps using a passive method and preparing for estimation of the number of devices behind a firewalled network passively by listening to system uptimes.
-This can be useful in detecting tethering and to gain insight into the network topology behind a network address translator.
+This project collects tcp timestamps passivly and in real time compares each packets system uptime to the uptime of the packets before it.
+It can provide useful information such as the of the number of devices behind a firewalled network without generating a packet.
+This can be useful in detecting tethering and to gain insight into the network topology behind a network address translator or in situations where promiscous detection is unsuitable.

 (https://github.com/aslanvaroqua/go-clock-view).